 #F102 – Psychoanalytic Theory of Early Development

-The psychoanalytic literature on the importance of early developmental experiences, treatment, and milestones (primacy vs recency) will be reviewed with a focus on Freud’s Psychosexual stages, Erikson’s Psychosocial phases, Anna Freud’s Developmental Lines, Bowlby’s Attachment and Loss research, Mahler’s observations regarding Separation-Individuation, Winnicott’s ideas of the Holding Environment, etc…
+The psychoanalytic literature on the importance of early developmental experiences, treatment and milestones (early vs current) will be reviewed with a focus on Freud’s Psychosexual stages, Erikson’s Psychosocial phases, Anna Freud’s Developmental Lines, Bowlby’s Attachment and Loss research, Mahler’s observations regarding Separation-Individuation, and Winnicott’s ideas of the Holding Environment.